El Paso County Democratic Party

 Sean has always had interest in politics and saw how real change can happen through the political process first hand when living in Northern Ireland during the Good Friday Agreement that has predominately brought peace to the island since its signing in 1998.
 After moving back to the United States, Sean has volunteered as a PCP when in Northern Colorado and became a PCP in Colorado Springs in 2016.
 Sean is looking forward to utilizing his experience and education to support the El Paso Democratic Party as their new

 Consists of elected house district, senate district, and county commission district chairs along with county officers and 12 chairs appointed by the county chair

-Precinct Committee People (PCPs) are the heart of the party.
+Precinct Organizers (formerly, PCPs) are the heart of the party.